vlsi-nanocomputing/BBchar/README.md

 - automatically characterize the circuit in order to provide a look-up-table with the input/output description plus some additional informations regarding timing and area;
 - provide the output of a circuit in the library given a geneic combination of the inputs.

-Please refer to the following article for a theoretical explanation.

-> *Beretta G., Ardesi Y., Graziano M. and Piccinini G., "Library-Based Simulations of Molecular Field-Coupling Nanocomputing Circuits", IEEE Access (submitted).*

 Below is the documentation for the launching script code.